stastnypremysl/lsql-csv/README.md

     lsql-csv -d: '/etc/passwd, &1.*, if &1.3 >= 1000'

+In previous examples we used overnaming, which allows us to give a data source file `/etc/passwd` give a name `p`.

-You can read it as `from /etc/passwd P select * where P.UID >= 1000`.
+If you know SQL, you can read it as `from /etc/passwd P select * where P.UID >= 1000`.
 As you can see, lsql style is much more compressed then standard SQL.

 The output might be: